 The Nuclear Safeguards Bill 2017-19 (referred to in this paper as ‘the Bill’) was presented to Parliament on 11 October 2017 and makes provision for nuclear safeguards after the UK leaves Euratom.

 This Bill would allow the Government to make regulations for, and implement international agreements in relation to, nuclear safeguarding.
 This is required once the UK leaves Euratom.
 The Bill does not set out what the regulations will look like, but does include a duty to consult the UK’s Office for Nuclear Regulation.
-The new regulations once introduced will initially be subject to the affirmative procedure in both Houses, but later amendments will not unless they meet certain conditions.
+Pre-consultation draft regulations were published in January 2018.
+The new regulations will initially be subject to the affirmative procedure in both Houses, but later amendments will not unless they meet certain conditions.
 The Bill also allows existing legislation to be amended by regulation in relation to the UK’s withdrawal from Euratom.
 The Bill extends to the whole of the UK.

 The Bill does not cover other aspects of the UK’s relationship with Euratom, such as research funding.
 The Government published a written statement on 11 January 2018, setting out the principles of their strategy on nuclear separation policy and their objectives on a future relationship with Euratom.